apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ## Going a little further:

-Daisho takes a similar approach to the header above.
+The Daisho runtime takes a similar approach to the header above.
 However, it uses GCC/Clang builtins to perform the check when available, and also wraps the overflow/underflow of unsigned integers as well.
 This has two benefits.

-The first benefit is that while unsigned arithmetic wrapping is not undefined behavior, it can often be unintended (incorrect) behavior.
+The first benefit is that while unsigned arithmetic wrapping is not undefined behavior, it can often be incorrect behavior when the wrapping is unintentional.
 The benefits to debugging with wrapped unsigned integers are exactly the same as wrapped signed integers.

 The benefit is the ability to force unsigned overflow to become undefined behavior.
 This has performance benefits.
 The clang static optimizer in particular is very good at optimizing with undefined wrapping for